Information for Clients

 For a fee, an inmate can make a call to someone outside of the Detention Center.

 Every single communication an inmate has with someone other than his attorney is monitored.
 Video conferences are actively watched, incoming and outgoing mail is opened and read, and all phone calls are recorded.
-Any incriminating statements an inmate makes while in custody at the Detention Center will likely be discovered and used against him.
+Any incriminating statements an inmate makes while in custody at the Detention Center will likely be discovered and used against the person facing charges.

 When a person is arrested, he must be seen by a judge, or a magistrate, within 48 hours of his arrest.
 The judge will meet with the person at the Detention Center.
 At that time, he or she will tell the person why he was arrested - which specific criminal offense he has allegedly committed - and whether there is an affidavit (a sworn statement) supporting the allegations against him.